bacpop/biomics_website/content/homepage/more_info.md

 weight: 3
 header_menu: true
 ---
-Keep an eye out for more specifics in April:
+Keep an eye out for more specifics in April.

+The schedule will include:

+- Invited talks
+- Talks from submitted abstracts
+- Flash talks open to all participants

 #### Registration